Student Conservation Association

-The Student Conservation Association out of Mobile, Alabama partners with hundreds of area parks, forests and wildlife refuges to protect the Gulf area’s unique natural and cultural sites from climate change, habitat encroachment, invasive species and more.
-They collaborate with the region’s academic institutions—including its many historically Black colleges and universities and Hispanic-serving schools—to ensure that all local students have access to the Great Outdoors, green job opportunities and a prosperous future.
+The Student Conservation Association operates crews in Alabama and Texas.
+SCA partners with hundreds of area parks, forests, and wildlife refuges to protect the Gulf area’s unique natural and cultural sites from climate change, habitat encroachment, invasive species, and more.
+They collaborate with the region’s academic institutions—including its many historically Black colleges and universities and Hispanic-serving schools—to ensure that all local students have access to the great outdoors, green job opportunities, and a prosperous future.

 The CLIMB CDC Conservation Corps in Mississippi is a conservation workforce that engages motivated young adults, ages 18-25, to complete impactful conservation projects throughout Mississippi.
 Projects include trail construction and maintenance, habitat improvement, wildfire prevention activities, re-vegetation, and local environmental service projects.
 Programs focus on place based learning, life skills development, conservation service work, appreciation of diversity, civic responsibility, and career development.
 CLIMB also provides an opportunity for members to learn about the local environment, environmental issues, and get introductions to recreation and resource management careers.